ishandubey22/sp500-ceiling/README.md

 Maps retired ticker symbols to their current equivalents for same-entity renames only.
 Acquisitions and mergers are handled via terminal price injection rather than ticker substitution to avoid mixing company histories.
 Enabled with `--openfigi`.

 ### Bias layer quantification
-Layer 0 re-builds the factor panel with a naive `get_members()` that always returns today's 500 tickers, so factor values (momentum, volatility) themselves reflect the naïve analyst's universe — not just the membership filter applied after the fact.
+Layer 0 re-builds the factor panel with a naive `get_members()` that always returns today's 500 tickers, so factor values (momentum, volatility) themselves reflect the naïve analyst's universe and not just the membership filter applied after the fact.
 This correctly captures the full scope of static-membership bias.

 ---